-William lived in Indiana, a 12 hour drive to any of the Gulf of Mexico states.
-He and his 2 sons rented the largest truck they could find.
-They took it to a warehouse store and bought as many case of bottled water as the store had.
+They rented the largest truck they could find.
+They took it to a warehouse store and bought as many case of bottled water as the store had available.
 The truck was only half full so they went to several other stores and bought them all out as well.
-All in they were able to purchase 1100 cases of bottled water.
-William and his sons went back home and watched the TV to see where the hurricane would make landfall.
+All in they were able to purchase over a thousand cases of bottled water.
+The men went back home and watched the TV to see where the hurricane would make landfall.

 The storm was headed for the panhandle of Florida.
-As the men headed south on the highway William remembered the last time he had taken a similar trip.
-That hurricane suddenly had weakened so William turned his truck around mid way on his trip and tried to cut his losses.
-Luckily he was able to return most of the water, but he still lost almost a thousand dollars on the truck rental and gas.
-Despite the financial risks, William still thought it was worth it for him to take a chance again on this hurricane.
+As the men headed south on the highway Bob remembered the last time he had taken a similar trip.
+That hurricane suddenly had weakened so they turned the truck around mid way on his trip and cut their losses.
+Luckily they were able to return most of the water, but he still lost a lot on the truck rental and gas.
+Despite the financial risks, they still thought it was worth it for him to take a chance again on this hurricane.
 He calculated he could sell the water for 2 to 3 times what he paid and possibly make a quick $10,000.

 When the men were about half way through Alabama they checked into a motel to get some rest and wait out the worst of the storm.
 Throughout the night the motel was blasted by torrential rain and strong wind gusts.
 The hurricane had made land fall in Florida with winds of 130 miles per hour.
 According to news reports, it was still a moderate tropical storm as it passed over them during the night.

 Several coastal communities in Florida were badly damaged.
-In the morning William and his boys set off to make their much anticipated profits.
+In the morning Bob and Frank set off to make their much anticipated profits.
 To their dismay, a large tree branch had broken the windshield of the truck.
-William cringed as he wondered how much he was going to have to pay have that replaced when he returned to Indiana.
+Frank cringed and remarked to Bob how much they were going to have to pay have that replaced when he returned to Indiana.

 When the men approached the storm ravaged areas they had to slow down and stop often.
 The damage was visible everywhere.
 Windows were broken.
 There was no power so the street lights were all out.
 Many of them had been blown down.
 Several times they had to back up and retrace their route when the road became impassable.
 They didn’t see many people outside so kept driving until they found a strip mall with a supermarket.
 By now it was early afternoon.
 The local residents had already cleaned out the store the day prior as news of the impending hurricane developed.
 The men parked their truck in the parking lot, pulled up the rear sliding door and waited.

 It wasn’t long before a middle aged man drove into the parking lot.
 He was clearly distressed that the grocery store was closed and empty.
 He saw the truck and made his way over.
-William sold the man 5 cases at $20 each.
+They sold the man 5 cases at $20 each.
 Things were beginning to look up for the men.
 As the day wore on and word spread a crowd gathered.
-William and his boys had sold almost all the water and there were still dozens of people remaining.
+Bob and Frank had sold almost all the water and there were still dozens of people remaining.
 When it became apparent they men were running out of water the remaining crowd became agitated.
-William wondered how long it would take him to make another trip out of the storm zone for a fresh load of water.
+They wondered how long it would take him to make another trip out of the storm zone for a fresh load of water.
 The group of people became louder.
 Someone called the police.
 Two squad cars arrived and the police officers approached the crowd.
 People were screaming, calling the men price gougers.
-Within a few minutes the police had arrested the three men.
+Within a few minutes the police had arrested the two men.
 They took them to the local jail which hadn’t been too badly damaged.

 When they arrived back in Indiana, they watched news reports of the affected areas.
 Apparently the people were still unable to find any supplies.
 The stores were not yet restocked and no relief agencies had arrived.
 The reporter showed a line of volunteers bringing food and water to local collection areas in the surrounding states.
 They hoped to have the first truckload delivered by the end of the week.